tiatshbola/syntribot/README.md

-# Syntribot — Dr Synthetica
+#  Dr Synthetica The AI Therapist

 An interactive webcam art piece built with [p5.js](https://p5js.org/) and [ml5.js](https://ml5js.org/).
 It reads your facial expression through the